-Happy Easter!
+17 April 2022 – Happy Easter!
 Today marks the resurrection of Jesus Christ, the most important liturgical holiday of the year.
-So Bach has several cantatas for you, two earlier ones from the Mühlhausen and Weimar period, and a special Easter Oratorium composed in Leipzig.
+So there are several Bach Easter cantatas for you, two earlier ones from the Mühlhausen and Weimar period, and a special Easter Oratorium composed in Leipzig.

 Christ lag in Todes Banden, BWV 4, is possibly the oldest surviving Bach cantata, probably dating from 1707, when he applied for the posting in Mühlhausen.
 It is based on a hymn by Martin Luther, and follows the lyrics without any variation ("per omnes versus").